schorschii/OCO-Server/docs/Packages.md

 When deploying, the `.zip` archive is unpacked into a temporary directory.
 Then a command (the procedure) is executed to start the installation.
 Longer commands should be stored in a script (`.bat` or `.sh`) you have written yourself.

 ### General Example Procedures
-- EXE setup for Windows: `installer.exe /S`
+- EXE setup for Windows: `installer.exe /SILENT`
   - It depends on the programm which parameters are available.
-Most `.exe` setups do **not** have uninstallation support.
-Please check which parameters are available by checking `installer.exe /?` output or consult the software manufacturer for more information.
+Please check which parameters are available by executing `installer.exe /?` or consult the software manufacturer for more information.
+- EXE uninstallation for Windows: `C:\Program Files\MyProgram\unins000.exe /SILENT`
+  - The uninstallation command depends on the specific software, please consider repacking EXE setups as MSI package, which can be uninstalled by the standardized command `msiexec /x` (see below).
 - Own Batch file for Windows: `myscript.bat`
+  - You can run own scripts which may contain multiple commands or more complex logic.
 - MSI setup for Windows: `msiexec /quiet /i package.msi`
 - MSI uninstallation for Windows: `msiexec /quiet /x package.msi` or `{PRODUCT-GUID}`
   - It is easier to uninstall `.msi` packages using the original installation file - but this means that the package must be downloaded again for uninstallation.
 That's why, for bigger packages, you should use the GUID in the uninstallation command.
 You can find it out by using a method described [here](https://stackoverflow.com/questions/29937568/how-can-i-find-the-product-guid-of-an-installed-msi-setup).